-When an AP Request message is received and right before an AP Reply is returned, the Application Server MUST perform the following steps, in the specified order.
+In addition, the Application Server MUST perform the following steps, in the specified order, immediately before an AP Reply is returned.

 - 1. Create new IPsec SAs, based on the negotiated ciphersuite, SPIs and on the established Kerberos subkey, from which the IPsec keys are derived as specified in section 6.5. - 2.
 Send back an AP Reply. - 3.
-Continue sending signaling messages to the Client using an old outgoing SA until the time T{EXP}.
-During the same period, accept incoming messages from either the old or the new incoming SA.

-4. At the time T{EXP} both the old incoming and the old outgoing SAs MUST expire.
+Continue sending signaling messages to the Client using an old outgoing SA until the time T{EXP} .
+During the same period, accept incoming messages from either the old or the new incoming SA. - 4.
+At the time T{EXP} both the old incoming and the old outgoing SAs MUST expire.
 At the time T{EXP} , the Application Server MUST switch to the new SA for outgoing signaling messages to the Client.
 If for some reason the new IPsec SAs were not established successfully, there would not be any IPsec SAs that are available after this time.